 As a partner in the firm’s Real Estate Department and chair of its Renewable Energy Practice Group, many of Goldstein’s clients are engaged in complex renewable energy transactions including construction and permanent financing of clean energy facilities, permitting, development, and leasing for solar and battery energy storage projects, energy regulatory issues, and transactions involving the purchase and sale of renewable energy projects.
-Her leasing practice includes landlord and tenant representation in the leasing of industrial, retail, restaurant, and office space.
+Her leasing practice includes landlord and tenant representation in the leasing of renewable energy, industrial, retail, restaurant, and office space.

-Active in the legal community, Beth serves as co-chair of the Leasing Committee for the Boston Bar Association and is a volunteer with Kids in Need of Defense (KIND), a national organization that partners lawyers with children in need of representation in immigration court.
+Active in the legal community, Beth is the former co-chair of the Leasing Committee for the Boston Bar Association and is a volunteer with Kids in Need of Defense (KIND), a national organization that partners lawyers with children in need of representation in immigration court.

 - Commercial banks in connection with the construction and permanent financing of solar facilities

 - The Trustees of Reservations in the purchase of conservation land.
 The purchase will allow the Trustees to more than double the existing 32-acre Pegan Hill Reservation

 - Public agency in the negotiation and closing of a 99-year Ground Lease to a national developer for the construction of a $225 million mixed-use project in Downtown Boston.
 The project included debt and equity from a number of private and governmental sources

 - Boston-based public e-commerce company in the nationwide expansion of its office, industrial, and retail real estate portfolio

 - Commercial and community lenders in connection with development and financing, including historic, new market, and low incoming housing tax credit transactions